CP-132,484

-CP-132,484 is a tryptamine derivative which acts as a potent and selective agonist for the 5-HT2 family of serotonin receptors.
+CP-132,484, also known as 4,5-dihydropyrano-1-methyltryptamine (4,5-DHP-1-Me-T), is a tryptamine derivative which acts as a potent and selective agonist for the 5-HT2 family of serotonin receptors.
 It has reasonable selectivity for 5-HT2A and 5-HT2C subtypes over 5-HT2B, but is only slightly selective for 5-HT2A over 5-HT2C.
 This compound and several related analogues have been shown to have ocular hypotensive activity in animal models, suggesting they may be useful for the treatment of glaucoma.